 Author: Marta Moakley, JD, Legal Editor

-Updated to reflect the DOL's new FLSA regulations, effective December 1, 2016.
+Updated to reflect the Virginia Values Act, effective July 1, 2020.

-In-depth review of the spectrum of Texas employment law requirements HR must follow with respect to performance appraisals.
+In-depth review of the spectrum of New York employment law requirements HR must follow with respect to performance appraisals.

 HR and legal considerations regarding employee performance appraisals.
 Advice and support on conducting helpful and meaningful performance reviews.